 Condition requirement Means of monitoring during period under review Compliance achieved?
-8. Limits the range of fluids that can be discharged under the consent.
+7. The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water).
+Assessment of injection records and results of groundwater sampling and analysis programme.
+Yes 8.
+Limits the range of fluids that can be discharged under the consent.
 Assessment of consent holder records and injectate sample analysis.
-9. Maintain records an undertake analysis to characterise each type of waste arriving on-site for discharge.
+Yes 9.
+Maintain records an undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
 Yes 10.
 The consent holder will maintain daily injection data records.
 Receipt of satisfactory data.
 Yes 11.
-If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive QA/QC Inspection of QA plan Yes 12.
+If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive.
+Inspection of QA plan.
+Yes 12.
 The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month.
-Receipt of satisfactory data by the date specified Yes 13.
+Receipt of satisfactory data by the date specified.
+Yes 13.
 The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on fresh water resources.
-Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before exercising the consent, Yes 14.
-All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons.
-Implementation of Groundwater Monitoring Programme and assessment of results.
+Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before exercising the consent.
 Yes